The effect of avoiding known infected neighbors on the persistence of a recurring infection process: Introduction

 \section{Introduction}

-The contact process is a simple model for an SIS-type epidemic process on a graph, $G$, which has received a lot of recent attention~\cite{spread-viruses-internet, VHCan, CS2015,Chatterjee2009,HD2018,Mountfordexp,Mountford2013,S2017}.
-The classical {\em contact process} has a single parameter, $\lambda$, which controls the infection rate.
-Vertices of $G$ can be either infected or healthy.
+The contact process is a stochastic model for an epidemic process on a graph, $G$, which has received a lot of recent attention~\cite{spread-viruses-internet, VHCan, CS2015,Chatterjee2009,HD2018,Mountfordexp,Mountford2013,S2017}.
+The classical {\em contact process} has a single parameter, $\lambda$, which controls the infection rate {across each edge of $G$}.
+At any time, the vertices of $G$ can be either infected or healthy.
 Each healthy vertex becomes infected at rate $\lambda$ times the number of infected neighbors that it has, while infected vertices become healthy at rate 1.
 Much is known about this model, especially when $G = \bZ^d$, and when $G$ is a finite random graph (see below for more background).
-In this paper, we study the {\em contact process with avoidance}, in which, in addition to the classical dynamics, each healthy individual attempts to temporarily deactivate the edge that it shares with each infected neighbor at rate $\alpha$.
+In this paper, we study the {\em contact process with avoidance}, in which, in addition to the classical dynamics, each healthy individual attempts to temporarily deactivate {each of the edges that it shares with its infected neighbors} at rate $\alpha$.
 A deactivated edge becomes active again when the infected neighbor becomes healthy.
 This avoidance behavior is intended to model the tendency of healthy individuals to try and avoid visibly infected individuals in a population.

+The main ingredients in many proofs about the classical contact process, and many of its variants that have been studied, are duality and additivity.
+For rigorous definitions and proofs in the case of the classical contact process, see \cite{Liggett1999}.
+Informally, duality refers to the existence of a time-reversal process that is Markov; the classical contact process is self-dual.
+Additivity says that if $x_t^A$ is the infected set of vertices at time $t$ with initially infected set $A$, then for every $A,B\subseteq V$, there exists a coupling between $x_t^A, x_t^B$ and $x_t^{A\cup B}$ such that $x_t^{A \cup B}=x_t^A \cup x_t^B$ for all $t\ge 0$.
+The contact process with avoidance is not known to possess these properties (we suspect it does not), and this is a notable technical challenge in deriving rigorous results about this process.